Markog19/Python-Backend-Task/README.md

 └── tests/
 ```

-Got it 👍 Here’s the full README section rewritten as a clean **Markdown file** without any icons in the headers:

 # Messages API Routes

 This module defines the message-related endpoints of the application.
 It is built with **FastAPI**, uses **SQLAlchemy** for database access, and integrates **SlowAPI** for rate limiting.